dlbarduzzi/mac-setup/README.md

     - General
       - Initial directory
         - Reuse previous session’s directory
+    - Colors
+      - Background
+        - 161b1e `This is not required, but in case you want to match nvim/monokai-pro background color theme`
     - Text
       - Text Rendering
         - Draw bold text in bold font